camin-mccluskey/educationallsp/README.md

 This is an example LSP server implementation.
 Based on the [video](https://www.youtube.com/watch?v=YsdlcQoHqPY&t=3034s) by TJ DeVries.

-The server is a very incomplete implementation to the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)
+The server is a very incomplete implementation to the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).

-Usage:
+## Installation & Testing

 Build the server: